nalgeon/tryxinyminutes/try/go/index.md

 <codapi-snippet sandbox="go" editor="basic" template="tpl_main_with_fmt.go"></codapi-snippet>

-Because they are dynamic, slices can be appended to on-demand.
+Because slices are dynamic, you can append more elements to them.

 To append elements to a slice, the built-in `append()` function is used.